WebDevJack/Code-Examples-Snippets/README.md

-#Public Repository
+# Public Repository

-## One and done, upload bits and peices to save time in the future!
+## One and done, upload bits and pieces to save time in the future!

 ## Hello There!